mrverdant13/esp32-pm-vsc-extension/README.md

 The following elements are required to be previously obtained:

 1. Installing the [prerequisites to compile with the ESP-IDF in Linux](https://docs.espressif.com/projects/esp-idf/en/latest/get-started-legacy/linux-setup.html#install-prerequisites).
-3. The Espressif 'xtensa-esp32-elf' folder for [64-bit architecture](https://dl.espressif.com/dl/xtensa-esp32-elf-gcc8_2_0-esp32-2019r1-linux-amd64.tar.gz) or [32-bit architecture](https://dl.espressif.com/dl/xtensa-esp32-elf-gcc8_2_0-esp32-2019r1-linux-i686.tar.gz) unzziped in a folder located in a path with no spaces.
+3. The Espressif 'xtensa-esp32-elf' folder for [64-bit architecture](https://dl.espressif.com/dl/xtensa-esp32-elf-gcc8_2_0-esp32-2019r1-linux-amd64.tar.gz) or [32-bit architecture](https://dl.espressif.com/dl/xtensa-esp32-elf-gcc8_2_0-esp32-2019r1-linux-i686.tar.gz) unzipped in a folder located in a path with no spaces.
 3. The ESP-IDF by cloning [its repository](https://github.com/espressif/esp-idf) recursively (git clone --recursive \<repo\>) in a folder located in a path with no spaces.
 You could use any version.

 ----------